You know you can use essential oils in your diffuser to purify your air.

 Did you know that 1 drop of peppermint essential oil is equivalent to 28 cups of peppermint tea?!
 It’s potent stuff!
 (Source.)

 Like lemon, peppermint essential oil is an excellent digestive aid and can help get rid of an upset stomach within minutes.

 The smell and flavor of peppermint essential oil can vary dramatically by brand.
 I once tried a well-known brand’s peppermint oil in a dessert, and the flavor was like peppermint candy — not herbaceous like peppermint oil is supposed to be.

 I made the same recipe again, using my preferred brand of peppermint oil.
 Guess what?
 No candy smell or flavor, and the recipe was delicious!

-So if you're going to cook with peppermint oil, make sure you're investing in a reputable brand.
+So if you’re going to cook with peppermint oil, make sure you’re investing in a reputable brand such as Rocky Mountain Oils or Aroma Foundry.
 It should smell and taste like the herb peppermint, not the red and white candy!

 Peppermint essential oil is most often used in dessert preparations — especially those with chocolate!
 Don’t be afraid to experiment with flavors other than chocolate though.
 Peppermint and citrus make a wonderfully refreshing pairing, too.

 - ice cream (or this one!)

 - hot and cold blended coffee drinks